totalhack/zillion/README.md

 ```

 The `ReportResult` has a Pandas DataFrame with the dimensions as the index and
 the metrics as the columns.
+Think of the dimensions as the target columns of a
+"group by" SQL statement.
+Think of the metrics as the columns you are
+aggregating.
+Think of the criteria as the "where" clause.

-For a report like the one above it's possible two
+For a report like the one above it's possible two DataSource Layer queries
-DataSource Layer queries were run (one for revenue and one for leads) if they
+were run (one for revenue and one for leads) if they happen to be in different
-happen to be in different metric tables.
-Your criteria are applied in the
+metric tables.
+Your criteria are applied in the DataSource Layer queries.
-DataSource Layer queries.
-All of the SQL is written for you.

 A `Report` is said to have a `grain`, which defines the dimensions each metric
 must be able to join to in order to satisfy the `Report` requirements.
 The